 In 1993, after two years of secret training and preparation, the two brothers (and three friends) escaped from Cuba.
-With no other backing than a hand-made raft, a compass, and hope for a better future, the inexperienced crew had to survive the shark-infested waters of the Florida Straits.
-According to a 1994 UN’s report, it is estimated that over 30,000 Cubans have perished attempting the crossing.
+With no other backing than a hand-made raft, a compass, and hope for a better future, the inexperienced crew had to survive -for three days (and nights)- the shark-infested waters of the Florida Straits.
+According to a 1994 UN report, it is estimated that over 30,000 Cubans have perished attempting the crossing.
 Some rescuers say that only one out of four survives the journey.
 Dehydration, drowning, shark attacks, or being shot by the Cuban authorities are the most common causes of death.

 A few months later, the Morales brothers established Umbrellas 4 Boats.